wp-plugins/easy-media-gallery/readme.txt

 = Is there any documentation with detail for this plugin? =

-To make the plugin easy for everyone, the documentation comes with detailed videos explaining each step necessary to setup and use Easy Media Gallery:
+To make the plugin easy for everyone, the documentation comes with detailed videos explaining each step necessary to setup and use Gallery - Photo Albums - Portfolio:

 * [How to Create Simple Photo Albums](https://www.youtube.com/watch?v=pjHvRoV2Bn8 "How to Create Photo Album")
 * [How to Create Simple Gallery](https://www.youtube.com/watch?v=H1Z3fidyEbE "How to Create Gallery")